Backlash after NZ Prime Minister Jacinda Ardern challenged by BBC interviewer

 The prime minister laughed loudly at the question and seemed surprise.

-"No I would not ask, no," she told Derbyshire, who persisted by then asking her about her feminist credentials.
+"No, I would not ask, no," she told Derbyshire, who persisted by then asking her about her feminist credentials.

 "You're a feminist?" she asked.